DigitalWER/BankAppCS_DocumentationExample/README.md

         }
 ```

-<div align="adjust">After logging in, a similar variant of navigating the designed window structure is used, except that the logged-in user is initialized in the window constructor, so that the performed operations concern a specific application user.</div>
+After logging in, a similar variant of navigating the designed window structure is used, except that the logged-in user is initialized in the window constructor, so that the performed operations concern a specific application user.

 #### Example 2 – movement between windows when user is logged in, main window –> create bank account window